deepjs/deepjs/DOCS/tutorials.md

 * <b>Environnement Dependent Object Capabilities Model</b> (or Management).

 	Powerful and so simple way, based on all deepjs tools, to manage objects identities/capabilities depending on context modes.
-	Realy high benefit in application architecture, from security to run-time particularity.
+	Realy high benefits in your application from architecture, from security to run-time particularity.

 All those tools are (almost) totaly unobstrusive, and work alone or together, along with YOUR objects/functions/app.

-deepjs does not provide other things than helpers.
+deepjs just provides helpers.

 So, <b>deepjs</b>, with all its subtilities, mainly targets real programmers/architect, that want to mastering any aspects of code, and to do taylor-made, complex, asynchroneous and highly maintenable web applications.